 You’ll need: 20 to 40-pound dumbbell set

-Do it: With feet at shoulder-width distance, hinge forward at the hips maintaining a flat back and place your right foot on a bench, holding a dumbbell in your left hand.
+Do it: With feet at a shoulder-width distance, hinge forward at the hips maintaining a flat back and place your right foot on a bench, holding a dumbbell in your left hand.
 Bend your right elbow and pull the dumbbell up to the side of your chest.
 Pause, then slowly lower back to start.
 That’s one rep. Do 12 reps; repeat on the opposite side.

 Solis says: “I like single-arm dumbbell rows because it develops the shoulder, forearm and upper back unilaterally.”